-Breast cancer is the most common cancer affecting women in the United States.
-While mammography screenings are proven to reduce breast cancer mortality rates, many women forgo the annual exams.1
+Breast cancer is the most common cancer affecting women in the U.S. While mammography screenings are proven to reduce breast cancer mortality rates, many women forgo the annual exams.1

 Recognizing this, one South Carolina health system took action.
 Working with radiologists, referring physicians, and scheduling staff, the population health team at Bon Secours St. Francis Health System, a market of Bon Secours Mercy Health, launched Save a Life, a campaign to increase access to mammography screening for women in the Greenville, S.C., area.

 Since the team permanently adopted the program in March of 2018, following a successful pilot, the number of mammograms Bon Secours St. Francis Health System has performed has risen significantly.
 The campaign led to a 39% increase of monthly mammogram orders year over year, contributing to the health system’s 256 positive breast cancer diagnoses in 2018.